Need a mask? Many states have required the use of face masks when out in public spaces so we put together all the info we have in one convenient post!

 Fu Face Mask (from freesewing.org)

 This pattern is the one I have been using because of the fit that contours to your face.
 The instructions are straightforward but you will need a sewing machine and basic sewing skills.
 For hospital donations, I use size MEDIUM and bias tape for the straps.
-For personal use, I use size MEDIUM and 6-1/2 inch elastic.
-Here is a link to the pattern, instructions and video: FU FACE MASK |
+For personal use, I use size MEDIUM and 6-1/2 inch elastic. |

 SIMPLE SEWN MASK (from CDC website)